What do you think about those success stories where one guy goes from “rags to riches”? I hate them.

 Can you think about a time that you received criticism in some way?

 Even if you did something wrong, you resented that person, right?
 We achieve nothing by condemning people.
-All we manage to accomplish is put people on the defense mode.
+All we manage to accomplish is put people on the defence mode.
 So, what can you do instead?

 Here’s what I did when colleagues at work did something wrong.